Social work services

-Our social workers can provide counselling, support and information about the services that are available if you have been affected by natural disaster.
+Our social workers can help if you’re affected by natural disaster.

 How to contact a social worker

-- calling 132 850 and ask to speak to a social worker, or
+- call the Centrelink employment services line and ask to speak to a social worker, or

-- visiting your local service centre to be referred to a social worker
+- visit a service centre and ask to speak to a social worker

-You can bring a family member or a friend to your appointment.
+You can bring a family member or a friend with you.

-If you need an interpreter, let us know and we can arrange one for you.
+If you need an interpreter, tell us and we’ll arrange one for you.
 You can also phone our Multilingual Phone Service.